-If you prefer contract farming, consider working with the the Farmers choice Ltd. It is the largest pig abattoir, processor and exporter in Kenya.
-You will lock a price and enjoy extension services and quality products from them.
+If you prefer contract farming, consider working with the Farmers Choice Ltd. It is the largest pig abattoir, processor, and exporter in Kenya.
+You will lock in a price and enjoy extension services and quality products from them.

 Other farmers opt to slaughter and sell pig meat to their neighbors.

 What is the cost of starting a pig farm in Kenya?

 How much do you need to start a pig business in Kenya?
 You will need Ksh 50,000 to construct a pigsty that can accommodate 30-60 pigs.
-Such a pig house is constructed to international standards allowing for highest drainage standards.
-Each unit will have a good drainage, feeding and watering troughs.
+Such a pig house is constructed to international standards allowing for the highest drainage standards.
+Each unit will have good drainage, feeding, and watering troughs.
 If you are looking for hygiene and reduced cost of production, watering nipples should be an option.

 Such a modern pig farm will allow you to feed and attend to them from a central corridor.
-It will have bio-security and disinfection infrastructure such that you reduce infections in the farm.
+It will have bio-security and disinfection infrastructure such that you reduce infections on the farm.

 Kenya has both exotic and local pig breeds that perform well.